jupyterhub/mybinder.org-user-guide/doc/using.rst

 Choose from multiple user interfaces
 ====================================

-Binder is also agnostic to the specific user interface that you'd like to share with your Binder.
+BinderHub is also agnostic to the specific user interface that you'd like to share with your Binder repository.
 BinderHub will make some assumptions about the interface you'd like depending on the environment you specify (for example, if you use Python and have Jupyter Notebooks in the repository, Binder will use a notebook interface for links).
 However, you can configure Binder